-A reconciliation of the Company's unrecognized tax benefits is as follows:
+The following table summarizes the activity related to the Company's unrecognized tax benefits:

-Year Ended December 31, 2017 2016 2015 (in thousands) Unrecognized tax benefits beginning balance \$ 4,071 \$ 3,506 \$ 3,330 Gross increase for tax positions of prior years 66 2 20 Gross decrease for tax positions of prior years (15) (171) Gross increase for tax positions of current year 1,101 659 418 Lapse of statute of limitations (126) (81) (91) Total unrecognized tax benefits \$ 5,112 \$ 4,071 \$ 3,506
+Year Ended December 31, 2018 2017 2016 Unrecognized tax benefits beginning balance \$ 5,112 \$ 4,071 \$ 3,506 Gross increase for tax positions of prior years 279 66 2 Gross decrease for tax positions of prior years (227) (15) Gross increase for tax positions of current year 1,399 1,101 659 Lapse of statute of limitations (157) (126) (81) Total unrecognized tax benefits \$ 6,406 \$ 5,112 \$ 4,071

-The unrecognized tax benefits, if recognized, would impact the income tax provision by \$2.8 million, \$2.4 million and \$2.1 million as of December 31, 2017, 2016 and 2015, respectively.
+The unrecognized tax benefits, if recognized, would impact the income tax provision by \$3.5 million, \$2.8 million and \$2.4 million as of December 31, 2018, 2017 and 2016, respectively.
+The remaining amount would be offset by the reversal of related deferred tax assets which are subject to a full valuation allowance.
+As of December 31, 2018, the Company does not believe that its estimates, as otherwise provided for, on such tax positions will significantly increase or decrease within the next twelve months.
 The Company has elected to include interest and penalties as a component of income tax expense.
-The amounts were not material for 2017, 2016 and 2015.
+The amounts were not material for 2018, 2017 and 2016.

 The Company files income tax returns in the United States, including various state jurisdictions.
 The Company's subsidiaries file tax returns in various foreign jurisdictions.
-The tax years 2012 to 2017 remain open to examination by the major taxing jurisdictions in which the Company is subject to tax, with the exception of France which remains open to examination for the 2013 through 2017 tax years only.
-As of December 31, 2017, the Company was not under examination by the Internal Revenue Service or any foreign or state tax jurisdiction.
+The tax years 2001 through 2018 remain open to examination by the major taxing jurisdictions in which the Company is subject to tax.
+As of December 31, 2018, the Company was not under examination by the Internal Revenue Service, foreign, or any major state tax jurisdiction.